asterisk/documentation/docs/Test-Suite-Documentation/Test-Development/Writing-a-Python-Test.md

 * A *configs* directory.
 The *configs* directory should contain subfolder(s) for each instance of Asterisk that will be instantiated by the test, named *ast#*, where # is the 1-based index of the Asterisk instance.
 For now, create a single folder named *ast1*.
 * In each *ast#* subfolder, the Asterisk config files needed for the test.
 At a minimum, this will be *extensions.conf*.

-!!! info
+/// note
-    NoteThe asterisk class automatically creates an *asterisk.conf* file, and installs it along with other basic Asterisk configuration files (see the *configs* directory).
+The asterisk class automatically creates an *asterisk.conf* file, and installs it along with other basic Asterisk configuration files (see the *configs* directory).
 You can override their behavior by providing your own *.conf.inc* files.
 Any configuration files not provided in the *configs* directory are installed from the subfolders for each test.
+///

 3. Edit your *extensions.conf* to perform some test in Asterisk.
 For our test, we'll simply check that we can dial into Asterisk and play back a sound file.